MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/uicop-aw0012-synopsispropertieslimitedsupport.md

 ---
-title: "The Web client does not support displaying the Request page of XMLPorts." ms.author: solsen ms.custom: na ms.date: 03/08/2021
+title: "The Web client does not support About properties in certain contexts." ms.author: solsen ms.custom: na ms.date: 03/08/2021